Liell-Castro/Liell-Castro/README.md

 <!-- Apresentação -->
 <p align="center">
-  Hi, I'm <strong>Willian Gabriel</strong> (but you can call me <strong>Liell</strong>)! 👋 A passionate Systems Information student from Brazil.
+  Hi, I'm <strong>Willian Gabriel</strong> (but you can call me <strong>Liell</strong>)!
+A passionate Systems Information (SI) student from Brazil.
 </p>

 <p align="left">
-  • 🌱I’m currently studying Systems Information at uniFOA
+  • 🌱 I’m currently studying SI at uniFOA

   • 🔭 I am actively looking for my first job/internship opportunity in Web Development.
-My goal is to learn, collaborate, and grow within the tech community.
+My goal is to learn, collaborate, and grow within the tech community, until eventually becoming to a web application or full-stack developer or even working in cybersecurity.
 </p>

 <!-- Dropdown Mais sobre mim -->